 Velma E. Love, mother of Lee Thompson Young, is the author of Divining the Self: a Study in Yoruba Myth and Human Consciousness (Penn State University Press, 2012).
 She was the Project Director for “Equipping the Saints: Promising Practices in Black Congregational Life,” a Lilly Endowment funded project at Howard University School of Divinity in Washington, DC.

-Norman C. Sauce III is the principal of Chamblee Charter High School in Atlanta, GA.
+Norman C. Sauce III is the executive director for elementary schools for Griffin-Spalding counties in the Atlanta-metro area.
+Previously, he served as the principal of Chamblee Charter High School in Atlanta, GA.
 He grew up in the Long Beach, California-area.
 He spent the first half of his professional career as a high school social studies teacher and assistant principal at several high schools in the greater-Los Angeles basin.

 Malenka Warner is Managing Director and Owner of Atlanta Daybook, flagship city for the Daybook Network.
 She co-founded the localized online news distribution service in 1990 and acquired sole ownership in 2013.
 Daybook currently includes: AtlantaDaybook.com, DallasDaybook.com, and NashvilleDaybook.com.
 Daybook is utilized by Nonprofit organizations to promote their organization’s news and events.